DunedinJS/dunedin-modern-javascript/workshops/1/let-and-const.md

 console.log(c);
 ```

-Block-scope applies for variables declared with `let` and constants declared with `const`.
+Block-scope applies for references declared with `let` and constants declared with `const`.
 Here's a version modified to use `let` and `const`:

 ```javascript